RsyncProject/rsync/rsync.1.md

 0.  `--stderr=errors|all|client`

     This option controls which processes output to stderr and if info messages are also changed to stderr.
-The mode strings can be abbreviaated, so feel free to use a single letter value.
+The mode strings can be abbreviated, so feel free to use a single letter value.
 The 3 possible choices are:

     - `errors` - (the default) causes all the rsync processes to send an